pe2mbs/tuxbox-bouquetedit/README.md

 6. Added help system
 7. Multi language support added.
 8. Moved language class to language module and improved setting user language
+9. Drag and Drop in the bouquet tree control now implemented.

 # Todo
 1. Save bouquets (receiver) it must be tested, it should work already.
 2. Save As bouquets (receiver) it must be tested, it should work already.
-3. Bouquet "Drag and Drop".
-4. "Drag and Drop" service to bouquet.
+3. "Drag and Drop" service to bouquet.
-5. Printer setup and print.
+4. Printer setup and print.
-6. Help system contents must be added.
+5. Help system contents must be added.
-7. Improve further the preferences dialog
+6. Improve further the preferences dialog

 # Issues